orbeon/orbeon-forms-doc/form-builder/repeated-grids.md

 # Repeated grids

-## Introduction

-Form Builder supports grids with repeated rows.
-You can repeat a single row (which is the most common case), or multiple heterogeneous (that is with different controls) rows.

 ## Creating a repeated grid

 You insert a new repeated grid with the "New Repeated Grid" toolbox button.